DAWGPSU/DAWG_workshops_2025-2026/workshop_4/README.md

 **Step 2.** Generation of the phylogenetic trees for microbiome (`MUSCLE` + `fasttree`) and mycobiome data (`ghost-tree`).
 The corresponding scripts: `workshop_4/codes/0.2.data_analysis/0.1-0.3`

+**Step 3.** Filter datasets to leave only matching samples between microbial and mycobial datasets, convert counts to the relative abundances, agglomerate by genus.
+The corresponding scripts: `workshop_4/codes/0.2.data_analysis/0.4 Data filtration.Rmd`

 **Processing outputs:**
-- Two phyloseq objects (one for bacteria, one for fungi)
+- Step 1: Two phyloseq objects (one for bacteria, one for fungi)
-- Two phyloseq objects with integrated phylogenetic trees
+- Step 2: Two phyloseq objects with integrated phylogenetic trees
+- Step 3:
+    -  Two phyloseq objects with matching samples, containing phylogenetic trees and relative abundances. <br>
+    -  Two phyloseq objects with matching samples, containing phylogenetic trees and relative abundances, agglomerated by genus.

 **Note:** All files necessary for the main analysis script are provided in `workshop_4/codes/0.2.data_analysis/`, so participants **do not need to run** any of the processing steps.

 ## Installation

-### Option 1: Using Conda (Recommended)
+### Option 1: Using Conda
 ```bash
 conda env create -f workshop_4/codes/0.2.data_analysis/conda_recipes/r_libraries.yaml
 conda activate sp26_workshop